Service Level Agreement: What Every SaaS Buyer Needs to Know

 Ensure that the SLAs include provisions for compensating for unmet goals.
 SLAs are legally binding agreements that should be honored, and if the agreed expectations are not met, there should be corresponding consequences.

-The compensation part of the SLA should have a clear explanation of what the consequences are and what the compensation would be if this happened.
+The compensation part of the SLA should clearly explain the consequences and what the compensation would be if this happened.
 As a customer, you’re better protected this way, and you’re much more assured knowing that you have this to rely on when promises are not kept.

 SLAs should identify points of contact to enable customers or buyers to reach out to service providers when needed.
 Selecting a vendor with a well-defined structure for handling customer services is essential, allowing for prompt communication and swift resolution of issues.